Ricardosgeral/relier/README.md

 **In addition**, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.JSON* file is provided (see instructions in *Software>Installation* section).
 With this functionality, you can do **Live monitoring** of the data being placed in the internet.

-**How to enable 'Google sheets'** make sure to:
+**To enable 'Google sheets'**
--  Select that option:
+-  Select the appropriate option:
    + In the *touchscreen GUI* > *Settings* page > activate the (only) checkbox.
    + In *inputs.ini* file > ensure that *google_sheets = yes*.

-- Provide a Tittle for the Spreadsheet and a Tittle for the Worksheet:
+- Provide a Tittle for the *Spreadsheet* and a Tittle for the *Worksheet*:
    + In the *touchscreen GUI* > *Settings* page > Add Tittle for spreadsheet (the worksheet name will be the tittle of the CSV filename).
    + In *inputs.ini* file > spreadsheet name is defined by parameter *googlesh* and worksheet name by *filename*.

-- Provide a valid ena
+- Provide a valid email, since a link to access the spreadsheet will be shared via email at the start of each test
+   + In the *touchscreen GUI* > *Settings* page > Add email
+   + In *inputs.ini* file > use parameter *share_email*

+**Additional notes:**

+- If the spreadsheet/worksheet provided by the user already exists, the data that was in that worksheet will be deleted (**Attention!**).
+However, when a new worksheet name is provided in an already existing spreadsheet, a new sheet is added.
+This means that you can have a single spreadsheet with different tests organized in different worksheets.
+- If internet connection is lost during a test, the software will raise an error and stop recording data!.

 ## Troubleshooting
  - The following error/warning is expected: 'grep: /dev/fd/63: No such file or directory' at the end of $ sudo ./raspbian-post-install.sh